MystenLabs/llm-benchmarks/README-docker.md

-# Neuromansui Docker & Kubernetes Setup
+# Gymnasuium Docker & Kubernetes Setup

-This documentation provides instructions for Dockerizing and deploying the Neuromansui application on Kubernetes.
+This documentation provides instructions for Dockerizing and deploying the Gymnasuium application on Kubernetes.

-## What is Neuromansui?
+## What is Gymnasuium?

-Neuromansui is a tool for compiling and iterative evaluation of Sui Move smart contracts using LLM-generated code.
+Gymnasuium is a tool for compiling and iterative evaluation of Sui Move smart contracts using LLM-generated code.
 It uses OpenAI's API to generate and refine smart contracts, helping developers create robust Move code more efficiently.

 ## Docker Containerization